mia-platform/documentation/docs/guidelines/microservice_vademecum.md

-Le applicazioni di microservizi sono costituite da piccoli servizi, scalabili e sottoposti al controllo delle versioni indipendentemente, che comunicano tra di essi tramite protocolli standard e interfacce ben definite.
+Microservice applications consist of small, scalable and independently controlled services that communicate with each other through standard protocols and well-defined interfaces.

-## Linguaggi ammessi e template disponibili##
+## Allowed languages ​​and available templates ##

-È possibile scrivere il proprio microservizio in qualsiasi linguaggio.
+You can write your own microservice in any language.
-Ad oggi sono già presenti i template per microservizi nei linguaggi: NodeJS e Java.
+To date are available this template: NodeJS and Java.

-## Template di un nuovo progetto ##
+## Template of a new project ##

-La creazione di un nuovo progetto è facilitata grazie alla disponibilità di alcuni template che garantiscono la corretta configurazione delle diverse impostazioni, tra cui:
+The creation of a new project is facilitated thanks to the availability of some templates that guarantee the correct configuration of the various settings, including:

-- configurazione Docker (Dockerfile)
+- Docker configuration (Dockerfile)
-- configurazione Jenkins (Jenkinsfile)
+- Jenkins configuration (Jenkinsfile)

 ### Template NodeJS ###
 https://git.tools.mia-platform.eu/platform/templates/nodejs-custom-plugin